samjdedes/pneumonia_detection/README.md

 # Pneumonia Detection

-Our goal for this project is to classify and train a convoluted neural network (CNN) model to predict if an x-ray image is of lungs with pneumonia or normal.
+Our goal for this project is to develop and train a Convoluted Neural Network (CNN) model to correctly identify if the image being viewed is of a patient with normal and healthy lungs or if the patient has pneumonia.

 ![Image Normal](https://github.com/samjdedes/pneumonia_detection/blob/master/reports/visualizations/Screen%20Shot%202020-11-10%20at%2011.47.47%20AM.png)
                                (Images are from dataset.
 Left is bacterial pneumonia, right is a normal lung)